Kellie Loder: 2008–2012

 Loder moved to St. John's in January 2010, and performed alongside Starfield and Roy Martin later that year at the Exploits Valley Salmon Festival gospel concert in Grand Falls-Windsor.
 They also performed at the 2010 One Worship Festival in Springdale, and officially released Imperfections & Directions, another independent release, at YC Newfoundland that October.
 Loder's nursing studies hampered their ability to showcase this album by touring.
-A reporter for The Telegram newspaper wrote that Imperfections & Directions "demonstrates how Loder wears her faith and love of God on her sleeve."
+A reporter for The Telegram newspaper wrote that Imperfections & Directions "demonstrates how Loder wears [their] faith and love of God on [their] sleeve."
 Loder was nominated as Female Artist of the Year at the 2010 MusicNL awards with Mary Barry; Teresa Ennis; Irene Bridger; and Amelia Curran, the eventual winner.
 Loder was nominated for another MusicNL award the following year, this time in the Gospel Artist of the Year category; this nomination was, in part, due to Imperfections & Directions.

 In early 2012, Loder made a music video for "Your Love Alone", one of the album's tracks, which was uploaded to YouTube.
 They later said they had written the song during a difficult phase in their life, and the song's lyrics revolve around the idea that the grace and mercy of God can be found in the most difficult situations.
 Through their experience, they became convinced that knowing God is all-important, expressing this concept in the chorus: "Your love alone is sufficient.
 It needs no company."
 They stated that they wrote the song "One Name Away" after having watched The Tyra Banks Show.
 The episode featured an interview with a girl who had been forced into prostitution at a young age; despite smiling on screen, the girl hopelessly declared that she would probably die before she turned 22.

 Imperfections & Directions was nominated as Contemporary Christian/Gospel Album of the Year at the 2012 Juno Awards, Canada's top music awards.
 Loder said the nomination was a surprise; they learned about it in a text message from Newman after missing a call from him.
 Their fellow nominees in the Contemporary Christian/Gospel Album category were Jon Bauer's Forevermore, downhere's On the Altar of Love, Sky Terminal's Don't Close Your Eyes and Hawk Nelson's Crazy Love.
 Loder travelled to Ottawa, Ontario on March 28 to attend the awards ceremony, hosted by William Shatner at Scotiabank Place on April 1.
 Their album was one of three Newfoundland nominees at the Juno Awards that year; the other two were rock band Hey Rosetta! and The Once's folk album, Row Upon Row of the People We Know.
 Loder said that "on a scale of 1 to 10", their excitement about the Juno nomination was "probably a 10."